joebew42/elixir_bank_account/scratch.md

 # TODO

-* do not use the pipe operator for `Bank.AdminMock` in the tests
 * introduce somekind of authorization mechanism to use the HTTP API
 * as an `admin` I can transfer money from an existing account to another